 Waiguny was previously director of the International Business and Export Management programme.
-Prof. Manfred Pferzinger, director of the Business Administration for the Public Health Sector and Management of Health Institutions programmes, becomes the Board’s Vice Chair.
+Prof. Manfred Pferzinger, director of the Business Administration for the Public Health Sector and Management of Health Institutions programmes, becomes the Councils’s Vice Chair.

-“Our new Chair of the Academic Board, Martin Waiguny, comes from the Department of Business, which is our largest department.
+“Our new Chair of the Academic Council, Martin Waiguny, comes from the Department of Business, which is our largest department.
 He brings with him the teaching and research experience necessary for the development of our university.
 I’m looking forward to working with him to achieve IMC Krems’ strategic goals,” commented IMC Krems CEO, Ulrike Prommer.

 “Martin Waiguny has years of experience in research and teaching in New Zealand, which fits perfectly with the university’s strong international focus.
 So, in this respect, he’s the natural choice as the new Chair.
 He’s a valued colleague and I’m delighted that we’ll be working together”, added IMC Krems CEO, Dr. Karl Ennsfellner.